-- (9) 'dealer' means any natural or legal person whose trade or business consists wholly or partly of either of the following: - (a) the manufacture, trade, exchange, hiring out, repair, modification or conversion of firearms or essential components; - (b) the manufacture, trade, exchange, modification or conversion of ammunition; - (10) 'broker' means any natural or legal person, other than a dealer, whose trade or business consists wholly or partly of either of the following: - (a) the negotiation or arrangement of transactions for the purchase, sale or supply of firearms, essential components or ammunition; - (b) arranging the transfer of firearms, essential components or ammunition within a Member State, from one Member State to another Member State, from a Member State to a third country or from a third country to a Member State;

-- (11) 'illicit manufacturing' means the manufacturing or assembly of firearms, their essential components and ammunition: - (a) from any essential component of such firearms illicitly trafficked; - (b) without an authorisation issued in accordance with Article 4 by a competent authority of the Member State where the manufacture or assembly takes place; or - (c) without marking firearms at the time of manufacture in accordance with Article 4; - (12) 'illicit trafficking' means the acquisition, sale, delivery, movement or transfer of firearms, their essential components or ammunition from or through the territory of one Member State to that of another Member State if any one of the Member States concerned does not authorise it in accordance with this Directive or if the firearms, essential components or ammunition are not marked in accordance with Article 4;

-- (13) 'tracing' means the systematic tracking of firearms and, where possible, their essential components and ammunition from manufacturer to purchaser for the purpose of assisting the competent authorities of Member States in detecting, investigating and analysing illicit manufacturing and illicit trafficking. - 2.
+- (8) "collector" means any natural or legal person dedicated to the gathering and conservation of firearms, essential components or ammunition for historical, cultural, scientific, technical, educational or heritage purposes, and recognised as such by the Member State concerned; - (9) "dealer" means any natural or legal person whose trade or business consists wholly or partly of either of the following: - (a) the manufacture, trade, exchange, hiring out, repair, modification or conversion of firearms or essential components; - (b) the manufacture, trade, exchange, modification or conversion of ammunition; - (10) "broker" means any natural or legal person, other than a dealer, whose trade or business consists wholly or partly of either of the following: - (a) the negotiation or arrangement of transactions for the purchase, sale or supply of firearms, essential components or ammunition; - (b) arranging the transfer of firearms, essential components or ammunition within a Member State, from one Member State to another Member State, from a Member State to a third country or from a third country to a Member State: - (11) "illicit manufacturing" means the manufacturing or assembly of firearms, their essential components and ammunition: - (a) from any essential component of such firearms illicitly trafficked; - (b) without an authorisation issued in accordance with Article 4 by a competent authority of the Member State where the manufacture or assembly takes place; or - (c) without marking firearms at the time of manufacture in accordance with Article 4; - (12) "illicit trafficking" means the acquisition, sale, delivery, movement or transfer of firearms, their essential components or ammunition from or through the territory of one Member State to that of another Member State if any one of the Member States concerned does not authorise it in accordance with this Directive or if the firearms, essential components or ammunition are not marked in accordance with Article 4; - (13) "tracing" means the systematic tracking of firearms and, where possible, their essential components and ammunition from manufacturer to purchaser for the purpose of assisting the competent authorities of Member States in detecting, investigating and analysing illicit manufacturing and illicit trafficking. - 2.
 For the purposes of this Directive, a person shall be considered to be a resident of the country indicated by the address appearing on an official document showing his or her place of residence, such as a passport or a national identity card, which, on a check on acquisition or on possession, is submitted to the competent authorities of a Member State or to a dealer or broker.
 If a person's address does not appear on his or her passport or national identity card, his or her country of residence shall be determined on the basis of any other official proof of residence recognised by the Member State concerned. - 3.
-A 'European firearms pass' shall be issued on request by the competent authorities of a Member State to a person lawfully entering into possession of and using a firearm.
-It shall be valid for a maximum period of five years, which may be extended, and shall contain the information set out in Annex II.
+A "European firearms pass" shall be issued on request by the competent authorities of a Member State to a person lawfully entering into possession of and using a firearm.
+It shall be valid for a maximum period of 5 years, which may be extended, and shall contain the information set out in Annex II.
 It shall be non-transferable and shall record the firearm or firearms possessed and used by the holder of the pass.
-It must always be in the possession of the person using the firearm and any change in the possession or characteristics of the firearm, as well as the loss or theft thereof, shall be indicated on the pass.'';

-(2) Article 2 is replaced by the following:
+It must always be in the possession of the person using the firearm and any change in the possession or characteristics of the firearm, as well as the loss or theft thereof, shall be indicated on the pass.'; - (2) Article 2 is replaced by the following: